Israel conglomerate break-up plan passes key hurdle

 According to the recommendations, companies cannot hold a financial firm with assets above 40 billion shekels ($10 billion) at the same time as a non-financial company of more than 6 billion shekels of revenue.

-As a result, the IDB Group IDBH.TA would have to divest Clal Insurance (CLIS.TA) or other key holdings such as Cellcom (CEL.TA), Israel’s largest mobile phone operator.
+As a result, the IDB Group would have to divest Clal Insurance or other key holdings such as Cellcom , Israel’s largest mobile phone operator.

-Delek Group (DLEKG.TA) would have to decide between keeping insurance company Phoenix (PHOE1.TA) and brokerage Excellence Nessuah or its fuel business - which includes a number of offshore natural gas fields.
+Delek Group would have to decide between keeping insurance company Phoenix and brokerage Excellence Nessuah or its fuel business - which includes a number of offshore natural gas fields.